 The Groningen coastline

 The coast of Groningen, which is a part of the Wadden Sea World Heritage Site, offers a level of peace and space that are difficult to find anywhere else in Holland.
-You will discover beautiful beaches with views reaching beyond the sand banks and dunes of Rottum.
-You can walk and cycle through marine clay areas with endless emptiness and beautiful villages.
+Here, you'll find great beaches with views that stretch past the sand banks and the uninhabited island of Rottum.
+You can walk and cycle through sea clay fields with endless emptiness and beautiful villages.

 - Explore the unique flora and fauna; you may even spot a seal.